barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 #### ImageryProvider

 * Async-oriented, loading is throttled.
-* Fills in the texture and texture matrix on the Tile provided to it.
+* Adds one or more `TileImagery` instances to the Tile provided to it.

 #### ImageryLayer